cfgauss/r-novice-gapminder/_extras/guide.md

 ~~~
 {: .r}

-can also change the column to character to prevent this
+One can also change the column to character to prevent this.

 ~~~
 str(cats)